gabors-data-analysis/da-coding-rstats/lecture16-binary-models/README.md

 # Lecture 16: Binary outcome - modeling probabilities

+## Motivation

+Does smoking make you sick?
+And can smoking make you sick in late middle age even if you stopped years earlier?
+You have data on many healthy people in their fifties from various countries, and you know whether they stayed healthy four years later.
+You have variables on their smoking habits, their age, income, and many other characteristics.
+How can you use this data to estimate how much more likely non-smokers are to stay healthy?
+How can you uncover ifthat depends on whether they never smoked or are former smokers?
+And how can you tell if that association is the result of smoking itself or, instead, underlying differences in smoking by education, income, and other factors?

+The lecture is related to thechapter that discusses probability models: regressions with binary y variables.
+In a sense, we can treat a binary y variable just like any other variable and use regression analysis as we would otherwise. with a binary y variable, we can estimate nonlinear probability models instead of the linear one.
+Data analystsneed to have a good understanding of when to use these different probability models, and how to interpret and evaluate their results.

+## This lecture

 This lecture introduces binary outcome models with an analysis of health outcomes with multiple variables based on the [share-health](https://gabors-data-analysis.com/datasets/#share-health) dataset.
 First, we introduce saturated models (smoking on health) and linear probability models with multiple explanatory variables.
 We check the predicted outcome probabilities for certain groups.
 Then we focus on non-linear binary models: the logit and probit model.
 We estimate marginal effects, to interpret the average (marginal) effects of variables on the outcome probabilities.
 We overview goodness of fit statistics (R2, Pseudo-R2, Brier score, and Log-loss) along with visual and descriptive inspection of the predicted probabilities.
 Finally, we calculate the estimated bias and the calibration curve to understand model perform better.

 This lecture is based on [Chapter 11, A: Does smoking pose a health risk?](https://gabors-data-analysis.com/casestudies/#ch11a-does-smoking-pose-a-health-risk)